Pediatric Track in Hospice and Palliative Medicine Fellowship

 The program is research-oriented.
 Each fellow will be paired with a faculty mentor and will be expected to develop at least one scholarly project and submit an abstract to the Annual Assembly of the American Academy of Hospice and Palliative Medicine and other applicable conferences.
 The curriculum includes 4 weeks of dedicated research time, which includes a 2-week formal research-training course in the fall.
 Ongoing research is conducted throughout the fellowship and additional elective research rotations are available.
 All fellows also participate in a quality improvement project.

-For more information or questions regarding the Hospice and Palliative Medicine Fellowship contact: –Dr. Jennifer Barker (program director) HealyJ@uthscsa.edu
+For more information or questions regarding the pediatric track of the Hospice and Palliative Medicine Fellowship please contact Dr. Hema Navaneethan (Pediatric Palliative Fellowship Director) at firstname.lastname@example.org or Dr. Jennifer Barker (program director) HealyJ@uthscsa.edu